LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Querying a SQLite Database

 In the database tool description, I included the exact table schema.
 This is not optional — the LLM needs to know the column names and types to write correct SQL.
 Without it, the LLM guesses column names and the queries fail.
+For a deeper dive into this pattern, see our natural language to SQL tutorial.

 Write a function validate_tool_args(schema, args) that validates a dictionary of arguments against a schema dictionary.
 The schema maps parameter names to their expected Python types.
 The function should return a tuple of (is_valid, errors) where is_valid is a boolean and errors is a list of error strings.